Stories of the Supernatural

 Based on information provided by Pearl’s family, William Wood, a pastor’s son and second cousin to Pearl was sought out.
 He was known among friends and family as being Pearl’s confidant, and the one who had introduced Pearl to Scott Jackson in the spring of 1895.
 Jackson quickly became a main suspect.
 When Wood was questioned by the police and faced being charged with murder, he disclosed that Scott Jackson had led Pearl on after she had fallen in love with him.
 Jackson contacted him when she had become pregnant to help him get rid of the pregnancy, because he did not intend to marry her.
 During the trial, questions arose as to whether the father of Pearl’s child was Scott Jackson or William Wood.
 Both admitted to having intercourse with her, but Jackson claimed he had done so only after he was aware she was pregnant by Wood.

-Western Union agent, A. W. Early testified the Jackson and Wood in the months leading up to the murder, had exchanged various recipes thought to cause a miscarriage.
+Western Union agent, A. W. Early testified that Jackson and Wood in the months leading up to the murder, had exchanged various recipes thought to cause a miscarriage.
 Apparently none of them worked.
 That was when plans were made for the abortion in Ohio, and Pearl was instructed to lie to her family in order to make the trip to Cincinnati.

 Scott Jackson and Alonzo Walling were brought in for questioning, and they immediately accused each other of the crime.
 Friends of both Jackson and Walling hired a dozen eminent attorneys to defend them.